Sarr, Wake Forest deal blow to Irish NCAA hopes

-John Mooney scored 24 points and grabbed 17 rebounds for the Irish (18-11, 9-9), who had won seven of their last nine in the conference.
+After a hot start with eight quick points, Mooney cooled off from the field.
+But he had 14 points in the second half, including a dunk that gave the Irish their final lead with 6:52 left, and a 3-pointer that cut the Wake lead to 70-68 with 3:33 to play.

+“I really enjoyed watching the two big guys play,” said Wake coach Danny Manning, the star big man on Kansas’ 1988 NCAA championship team. “(Sarr) is really starting to hit his comfort zone.”

-Chaundee Brown added 15 points for the Deacons, including a 3-pointer that snapped an 11-0 Notre Dame run early in the second half, allowing the Irish to rally and eventually take the lead.
-Brandon Childress, playing in his final home game, had 14 points.
+Brown hit a key 3-pointer to snap Notre Dame’s 11-0 run early in the second half.
+Brandon Childress, playing in his final home game, had 14 points, including two key 3-pointers down the stretch.

-Nate Laszewski came off the bench to score 15 points for the Irish.
+Nate Laszewski came off the bench to spark the Irish in the second half and finished with 15 points.

 Wake raced out to a 39-23 lead and led 41-30 at halftime.
 The Irish cut the lead to 45-43 on Prentiss Hubb’s jumper after a steal.